mheadd/civicbot/README.md

 ```
 ~$ slack_token={your-slack-token} wit_token={your-wit-token} npm start
 ```
-## Why Philadelphia
+## Why Philadelphia?

 I'm convinced that the [future of open data](http://civic.io/2015/11/06/thinking-small-on-civic-tech/) and civic technology involves building on top of small web services and APIs, and Philadelphia is a city that [has a lot of those](http://phlapi.com/).
 It's a big city with an active tech community and most likely has a healthy population of Slack users.
+Plus, Philly is awesome.

 That said, the work on this project could very be easily ported to another city.
 If you would like to do so, and want assistance, [come at me](https://github.com/mheadd).